Ultra-transient grating spectroscopy for visualization of surface acoustics

-This means that the details in the TGS map arise from phenomena that are transient with respect to the lifetime of the transient grating.
-To distinguish between these two time-scales (several nanoseconds for the near-field behaviors, several hundreds of nanoseconds for the typical SAW/pSAW standing wave patterns), we introduce here the term \emph{ultra-transient} for the shorter one.
-Because of the spatially harmonic energy profile of the source, the near-field response is initiated periodically along the surface of the material, and can be therefore detected from diffraction of the probe laser beam.
-This means that the ultra-transient displacement field arises as a dynamic periodic grating that we will hereafter call the \emph{ultra-transient grating}, and we will refer to the analysis of the frequency spectrum of this grating as \emph{ultra-transient grating spectroscopy} (UTGS).

-After the ultra-transient region is removed from the time-domain signal, Figure \ref{fig2}(d), the TGS map becomes relatively simple.
+After the ultra-transient region is removed from the time-domain signal, Figure \ref{fig3}(d), the TGS map becomes relatively simple.
 It does not contain any shoulders, edges, or bands, just peaks that change their positions with the propagation direction; some of these peaks exist only in certain angular intervals, and there are discontinuous jumps in the positions of the peaks.
 The peaks are expected to represent local transient resonances of the surface, that is, standing waves.
-To confirm this assumption, we have performed an additional numerical calculation, summarized in Figures \ref{fig2}(e,f,g).
+To confirm this assumption, we have performed an additional numerical calculation, summarized in Figures \ref{fig3}(e,f,g).